 About NETs Neuroendocrine tumors (NETs) are rare and originate from specialized cells called neuroendocrine cells.
 These cells, which have features like nerve cells and hormone-producing cells, release hormones into the blood in response to signals from the nervous system.
 Neuroendocrine tumors can occur throughout the body, but primary sites include the gastrointestinal tract, pancreas, rectum, lungs, and appendix.
 The majority of neuroendocrine tumors can be divided into two classes: carcinoid and pancreatic neuroendocrine tumors.
-Over 100,000 people in the U.S. are living with neuroendocrine cancers.
-It is estimated that over 12,000 people are diagnosed each year, and the number of those diagnosed is increasing by more than five percent annually.
+Over 170,000 people in the U.S. are living with neuroendocrine cancers, which represents a 6.5 fold increase from 1973 to 2012.

 Patient Groups The NET Research Foundation is dedicated to supporting patients, families, friends, and caregivers affected by neuroendocrine tumors.
 We welcome you to learn about neuroendocrine tumors and become an active, engaged member of the neuroendocrine tumor community.

 NET Community and International Resources The NET Research Foundation is committed to helping NET patients find the resources they need.
 If you are looking for more information on NETs or resources outside of the United States, please see our list of NET Community organizations.